Opus10/qik/docs/blog/posts/why.md

 ### Caching

-Where qik shines is its ability to cache commands results.
-Here we're caching the results in our repository when `requirements.in` changes:
+Where qik shines is its ability to cache command results.
+Here we're caching a lock file in our repository when `requirements.in` changes:

 ```toml
 [commands.lock]